sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-list-page/cp-mobile-dev-kit-list-page.md

 6. In the **Properties** pane, click the **link icon** to open the Object Browser for the **Description** property.

-7. Double click on the `City` property of the Customer entity to set it as the binding expression and click **OK**.
+7. Double click the `City` property of the Customer entity to set it as the binding expression and click **OK**.

     ![MDK](img_008.gif)